aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 This will allow you to specify a custom script and handler for the canary.
 To specify the script in the `code` property, use one of the following static methods:

   - `code.fromInline()` - specify an inline script.
   - `code.fromAsset()` - specify a .zip file or a directory in the local filesystem which will be zipped and uploaded to S3 before deployment.
-Due to restrictions from the Canary resource, the asset must have the folder structure `nodejs/node_modules` and the canary file must be immediately inside the `node_modules` folder.
-The file must have the same name as the handler, for example, `index.js` and `index.handler`.
+The canary resource requires the handler is present at `nodejs/node_modules/<handlerName>.js`.
   - `code.fromBucket()` - specify an S3 object that contains the archive of your runtime code.
+The object must be a .zip file and the handler must be present at `nodejs/node_modules/<handlerName>.js`.

 ```ts
 const canary = new Canary(this, 'MyCanary', {